DeanMilojevic/Example.HATEOAS/README.md

 ## Content negotiation and media types

-When venturing in this waters, one additional things keeps showing.
+When venturing in this waters, one additional things keeps showing up.
 Is this anymore `application/json` or is it something new?
 The client of our API made a request, but will it know what to do about it?
 It is not "just" resource data anymore.
 There is much more information now.

 This is where the jorney start and the complexity of our implementation keeps increasing.
 For better, in my opinion.